mattmcspirit/azurestack/archive/1808.1/offline/README.md

 ### Offline Scenarios

 **Scenario 6** - This is a **disconnected scenario**.
 You **cannot** use Azure AD, so you are using ADFS for authentication.
 You **cannot** register the ASDK to Azure as part of the automated process as you have no internet connection.
-You have provided a valid -configAsdkOfflineZipPath.
+You have provided a valid -configAsdkOfflineZipPath:.
+Also, the ASDK host will **not** be customized, as this requires Chocolatey binaries which are pulled from the internet.
+This may be addressed in a future update to the ASDK Configurator.

 ```powershell
 .\ConfigASDK.ps1 -authenticationType ADFS -downloadPath "D:\ASDKfiles" -configAsdkOfflineZipPath "D:\ConfigASDKfiles.zip" `